Join our global force of military counselors and therapists!

-Leidos is looking for a Licensed Counselor to support Naval Base Kitsap, WA.
+Leidos is looking for a Licensed Therapist to support Naval Air Station Whidbey Island near Oak Harbor, Washington.
 This location has a $35k government incentive to be paid out in two parts.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.